rickydo/monkeying-around/README.md

 -d '{"title":"The will go here"}' http://localhost:3000/api/todo_lists

 where:
--i tells it to include the header in the output
+-i tells it to include
 -H sends it a header to accept json
--X to use HTTP request
+-X to use HTTP request action
 -d data